ECCC-ASTD-MRD/MIDAS-src/docs/unitTests.md

 [`-collect` option of
 `vtune`](https://www.intel.com/content/www/us/en/docs/vtune-profiler/user-guide/2024-0/collect.html).

-The MIDAS program will run and ̀vtune` will collect the profiling information in the working directory.
+The MIDAS program will run and `vtune` will collect the profiling information in the working directory.
 Once the program has run, you can visualize the data using [`vtune-gui`](https://www.intel.com/content/www/us/en/docs/vtune-profiler/user-guide/2024-0/standalone-ui.html)